 Even with these qualifications, the EPP-LC Protocol will not be appropriate for every building.
 The protocols elaborated here lean heavily toward a whole building metered pre- and post- retrofit data-driven (IPMVP Option C-type) approach.
 However, such an approach may not be appropriate for buildings that do not have relatively stable fundamental usage patterns – e.g., buildings that are characterized by large and frequent changes in the type of space use, unpredictable and inconsistent schedules.
 In such cases, alternative methods not covered here may be required.

-The Energy Performance Protocols are intended as base minimum requirements for an investment quality analysis and best practices to maintain, measure and verify the energy savings, not an exhaustive treatment of all possible techniques.
+The Energy Performance Protocols are intended as minimum requirements for an investment quality analysis and best practices to maintain, measure and verify the energy savings, not an exhaustive treatment of all possible techniques.
 Each section of the document establishes these minimum requirements and offers additional methods and tools that can be used to improve the reliability of savings estimation and measurement.
-Until the protocols have been applied and tested, it is not possible to gauge the magnitude of the impact of these additional processes and tools on the confidence interval around savings projection.
+Until sufficient performance data exist for projects following the ICP Protocols, it is not possible to gauge the magnitude of the impact of these additional processes and tools on the confidence interval around savings projection.
 A checklist provided as part of this document is intended for inclusion in project documents.
 Providers are asked to self-certify that they have fulfilled the requirements listed and to indicate what additional methods they applied.

 This document will evolve over time.
 Some methods may move from an “additional” or “recommended” category to a standard requirement.
 Others may prove insignificant for accuracy of projections relative to the time and effort they require.
+A scoring system may also be introduced to weigh the importance of different components and provide an overall investment confidence score for potential energy efficiency projects.
 Members of the ICP invite engineers, building owners, software developers, prospective lenders and investors, and others to participate in testing and improving these protocols by applying them to retrofit projects and sharing their results.

 As results justify and resources allow, the ICP will expand to develop protocols for additional building types and use cases.